knz/programming-in-c/assignments/1_infix2rpn/README.rst

 Requirements
 ============

+You should implement the stack API described in the ``stack.h`` file.
+This datastructure has not been covered in the lectures yet, but it is easy enough to understand.
+Note that for this assignment the size of the stack is limited to a fixed number, which is defined in the ``stack.c`` file.
+If you are unfamiliar with stacks, check out the reference links at the end of the assignment.

 Your conversion program must be named ``infix2rpn`` and must accept a single expression using infix notation on the command-line, and output the following: